brettz9/json-schema-to-zodex/README.md

 This is a fork of [json-schema-to-zod](https://github.com/StefanTerdell/json-schema-to-zod) which seeks to allow dynamic evaluation without the need for `eval`.

-**Note that with the ability to convert to Zodex JSON, some of the export options are no longer relevant and may be removed.**
+**Note that with the ability to convert to Zodex JSON, some of the export options are no longer relevant and have been removed.** The original project adds procedural code for cases which Zodex does not handle out of the box (e.g., for multiple `oneOf` or conditionals), so if you need such features, you may need to rely on the original project.

 _Looking for the opposite?
 Check out [zod-to-json-schema](https://npmjs.org/package/zod-to-json-schema)_